piermafrost/GEOCLIM5_sulf/README.md

 Type `./build_GEOCLIM --help` to get detailed information on how to use it.

 ## Pre-compilation configuration
-If you do not use the `build_GEOCLIM command`, here is the list of configuration steps you should follow:
+If you do not use the `build_GEOCLIM command`, here is the list of configuration steps you should follow *before compiling the code*:
 * Which modules to use (file 'source/coupler.inc')
 * Number of CO2 levels: 'nclimber' parameter in 'source/shape.inc'
 * Geographic resolution (must be consistent with input data): 'nlon' and 'nlat' parameters in 'source/shape.inc'